umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 Each website can have different performance requirements based on how it is built and configured.
 We recommend running a load test, to learn whether Umbraco Cloud can handle your specific website.
 This test simulates real-world traffic and can help you understand the computation power and resources your website will require.

-There are user-friendly tools available, such as [LoadNinja](https://loadninja.com/), which can help you conduct these simulations.
-By doing this, you'll have a much clearer picture of whether Umbraco Cloud can support your website effectively.
+There are user-friendly tools available, such as [LoadNinja](https://loadninja.com/), to help you conduct these simulations.
+This will give you a clearer picture of whether Umbraco Cloud can support your website effectively.

 ### Are we allowed to do load testing on our Umbraco Cloud site?